shashwatah/solbond/program/README.md

 To deploy the program:

 - Make sure your solana cli config is set to the endpoint you desire.
-- Make sure your wallet has enough *_SOL_*, if not, airdrop enough.
+- Make sure your wallet has enough *_SOL_*, if not, airdrop what is needed.
 - Run the following command:

 ```bash
 solana program deploy *path_to_.so_file*
 ```

+- Note the Program ID.
+It will be needed when running the Client.